Queen angelfish: Description

-The queen angelfish has a broad, flattened, oval-shaped body with a reduced, dulled snout and a small mouth containing bristle-like teeth.
+The queen angelfish has a broad, flattened, oval-shaped body with triangular tail fin, a reduced, dulled snout and a small mouth containing bristle-like teeth.
 The dorsal fin contains 14 spines and 19–21 soft rays, and the anal fin has 3 spines and 20–21 soft rays.
+The dorsal and anal fins both dangle behind the body.
 This species attains a maximum total length of 45 cm and weight of 1600 g.
 Males may be larger than females.

 The species is covered in yellow-tipped blue-green scales, with a bright yellow tail, pectoral and pelvic fins.
 Both the dorsal and anal fins have orange-yellow end points, while the pectoral fins have blue patches at the base.
 On the forehead is an eye-like spot or "crown" that is cobalt blue with an electric blue outer ring and dotted with electric blue spots.
 This crown is the main feature distinguishing the species from the Bermuda blue angelfish.
 Juveniles are dark blue with bright blue vertical stripes and a yellow pectoral area.
 They resemble juvenile blue angelfish and are distinguished by more curved vertical stripes.
 Growing juveniles develop transitional patterns as they reach their adult coloration.

 Seven other color morphs have been recorded off the coast of the Saint Peter and Saint Paul Archipelago, Brazil.
 The most commonly recorded is a mostly gold or bright orange morph.
 Other morphs may be bright blue with some yellow, black or white coloration or even all white.
 Another color morph was recorded off Dry Tortugas, Florida, in 2009.
 This fish was mostly cobalt blue with white and yellow-orange colored areas.

 There are records of at least two wild queen angelfish at St. Peter and St. Paul with a "pughead" skeletal deformity, a squashed upper jaw and a lower jaw that sticks out.
 Such deformities mostly occur in captive fish.